 How to Write Effective Project Objectives

-Each objective needs to meet the SMART criteria.
+Each project objective needs to meet the SMART criteria.
 This acronym will guide you to effective objectives.

 How?
 By making sure each objective is Specific, Measurable, Achievable, Realistic and Time-bound.

 That means define the objective and make sure that there’s a metric to measure its progress, so you can tell if it’s meeting your baseline expectations.

 Therefore, it must be achievable or else there’s no sense in trying to reach it.
 So, be realistic, and make sure the objective is possible and relevant to both the project and the organizational strategy of the business.

 Finally, your objective must have a deadline.
 It can’t be open-ended.
 There must be a time constraint.
 How is it time-bound, by months, weeks and days?
-These are all question to ask.
+These are all questions to ask.

 An Example of a Project Objective

-Jennifer noted that, for example, if the goal is to increase the overall satisfaction level for customers by submitting support tickets through the website, then the objective is to implement a new online ticketing system by a certain date to achieve ticket response times of no more than an hour.
+If the goal is to increase the overall satisfaction level for customers by submitting support tickets through the website, then the project objective is to implement a new online ticketing system by a certain date to achieve ticket response times of no more than an hour.